Fertility

 How do I know if I ovulate early?

-The most direct indicators are a positive LH test earlier in your cycle than expected — for example, before day 12 — and the appearance of fertile-quality cervical mucus (clear, stretchy) within days of your period ending.
-Basal body temperature charting across several cycles will show a temperature rise that confirms ovulation occurred, and if that rise consistently happens before day 12 or 13, early ovulation is your pattern.
+The clearest indicators are a positive LH test before day 12 and the appearance of fertile-quality cervical mucus — clear, slippery, stretchy — within days of your period ending.
+Basal body temperature charting across multiple cycles will show a temperature rise that confirms ovulation, and if that rise consistently appears before day 12 or 13, early ovulation is your pattern rather than a one-off variation.

-Does a short period mean I'm more fertile after my period?
+Does a short period mean I'm more fertile right after it ends?

-Shorter periods don't directly increase fertility, but the combination of a short period and a short cycle means ovulation approaches quickly after bleeding ends.
-Someone with a 4-day period and a 23-day cycle will reach their fertile window within days of that period ending.
-It's the short cycle, not the short period, that creates the proximity between bleeding and the fertile window.
+A shorter period doesn't directly affect fertility, but the combination of a short period and a short cycle means ovulation follows bleeding quickly.
+Someone with a 4-day period and a 23-day cycle may reach their fertile window within one to two days of bleeding ending.
+It's the short cycle that creates the proximity — the short period is incidental.

-Technically possible in very short cycles, but unusual.
-If a cycle is extremely short — 21 days or fewer — ovulation in the following cycle can potentially occur while a late-cycle period is still in progress.
-This is rare and more likely to represent irregular bleeding alongside ovulation than true ovulation during an established period.
+Technically possible in very short cycles — 21 days or fewer — where the timing of the next cycle's ovulation can overlap with a late-cycle period.
+This is unusual and more likely to represent light spotting alongside ovulation than true heavy bleeding concurrent with ovulation.
 For most people with cycles of 24 days or longer, ovulation occurs after bleeding has ended.

-How does irregular cycle length affect post-period fertility?
+How does variable cycle length affect post-period fertility?